Ali Abu Alia was killed by Israeli snipers on his 15th birthday this December 6th in al-Mughayyir, a village north of Ramallah.

 with a leg amputated from the knee down.

 Sturm Ruger is a very successful company and its having a banner year.
-Its stock went up over 60%.
-We have no idea how many weapons its selling to Israel, but it's no
+It recently absorbed Marlin rifles.
+We have no idea how many weapons it's selling to Israel, but it's no

 doubt making lots of money.
 That's why we entitled this piece "Ruger is Making a Killing" and suggest it be used in memes.